Similar to other predict methods, this function returns predictions from a

 link

-returns the linear predictors
+returns the linear predictorsresponse

-gives the risk (i.e., exp(link))
+gives the risk (i.e., exp(link))survival

-returns the estimated survival function
+returns the estimated survival functionmedian

-The other options are all identical to their ncvreg()
+estimates median survival times The other options are all identical to theirncvreg()

-returns the coefficients
+returns the coefficientsvars

-returns a list containing the indices and names of the nonzero variables at each value of lambda
+returns a list containing the indices and names of the nonzero variables at each value oflambda

 nvars

-returns the number of nonzero coefficients at each value of lambda
+returns the number of nonzero coefficients at each value oflambda

 .

-Values of the regularization parameter lambda
+Values of the regularization parameter

-predictions are requested.
-For values of lambda
+at which predictions are requested.
+For values oflambda

-of fitted models, linear interpolation is used.
+not in the sequence of fitted models, linear interpolation is used.- which

-Indices of the penalty parameter lambda
+Indices of the penalty parameter

-specified, this will override which
+is specified, this will overridewhich

 Not used.